Fancy eating lunch in the finest Elizabethan room in London? Then lunch at Middle Temple is for you.

 Table of Contents

-Middle Temple Hall is generally reckoned to be the finest Elizabethan Hall surviving in London.
-It is massive at 101 feet long and 41 feet wide.
+At the heart of Middle Temple is the Middle Temple Hall.
+Generally reckoned to be the finest Elizabethan hall surviving in London.
+It is massive.
+101 feet long and 41 feet wide.
 The wood-panelled walls and stained-glass windows are awash with the coats of arms of notable lawyers.
 Walking in is how I imagine walking into the Hogwarts dining room would be.
-It was here that Twelfth Night had its premiere with Queen Elizabeth I and William Shakespeare both in attendance.
+It was here that Twelfth Night had its earliest recorded performance with Queen Elizabeth I and William Shakespeare both in attendance.

 A magnificent double hammerbeam roof tops the hall off.
 What is a double hammerbeam and how does it differ from a single Hammerbeam?
 I hear you cry.
-A hammerbeam is when a roof beam does not go all the way across a roof but just juts out a little bit, supporting the roof’s weight on a far smaller area and enabling a wide roof span.
+Deep breath … A hammerbeam is when a roof beam does not go all the way across a roof but is supported by mini beams jutting out from the wall.
+These support the roof’s weight on a far smaller area and enable a wider roof span.
 A double hammerbeam is where there are two layers of these short beams.
-Those who know about these things reckon that the double hammerbeam roof was the most spectacular endeavour of English Medieval carpenter, so pretty special.
+Those who know about these things reckon that the double hammerbeam roof is the most spectacular achievement of English Medieval carpenter, so pretty special.
 To see the largest Hammerbeam roof in Europe take a look at my Palace of Westminster post.

 When Queen Elizabeth I gave permission for the Hall to be built in 1562, she not only signed the relevant pieces of paper she also gave a gift.
 A very large oak tree was selected from the forest at Windsor and then floated down the Thames.
 Not much of a present you might think, but three planks of wood were hewn from the tree and used to make a 29 foot long table that is still in the great hall and still used today.